RobsenGelana/Pomodoro/README.md

-This is a simple pomodoro app that do all the functionality
+This is a simple pomodoro app that do all the functionality.